rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 |`ZIP`|`ZIP`|`Use lowercase, and no white space.
 For the US, use only the first 5 digits.
 For the UK, use the Area/District/Sector format.`|
 |`COUNTRY`|`COUNTRY`|`Use lowercase, 2-letter country codes in ISO 3166-1 alpha-2.`|

+{% hint style="warning" %}

 Rudderstack has modified the schema names in dashboard to ensure better readability.
-However, during the event call, the field names must be aligned with the schema names permitted by Facebook Marketing API.
+However, during the event call, the field names **must** be aligned with the schema names permitted by Facebook Marketing API, as mentioned above.

+{% endhint %}

 ## Explicit Formatting Feature